hauduc/MICB-405-2020W-T1/MICB-405-Module-1-Intro.md

 Enter your password when prompted.
 DON’T FREAK OUT WHEN CHARACTERS DON’T APPEAR - this is a security feature.

 Let’s break this command down: ssh is the command and stands for “secure-shell”.
-It allows users to log on to remote (opposite of ‘local’, which is your laptop in this instance) servers.
+It allows users to log on to remote (opposite of ‘local’, which is your computer in this instance) servers.
 All following text is the argument.
 There may be many arguments and each of these would be separated by spaces. username is mostly obvious, but crucially this positions your shell in the ‘home’ directory of username on the server’s system with the correct permissions.
 If everyone were to log on as root (“Administrator” in Windows-speak) this would be bad. orca-wg.bcgsc.ca (everything after the '@') is known as the hostname or domain name and is the name of the device on the network it is connected to.
 Super-nerds sometimes replace this with the IP address.

 ## 3. Breakout Groups
 ### Explore the Orca server